 11. Final Verdict

-Windsurf and Antigravity are worth tracking, but I would still evaluate them as emerging bets, not default standards.
+Windsurf and Antigravity are genuinely worth tracking, but I would still evaluate them as emerging bets rather than default operating standards.
+The ceiling looks high.
+The floor is still inconsistent.

-The deeper point is that AI coding tools should not be judged by how exciting they feel in the first prompt.
+The deeper point holds regardless: AI coding tools should not be judged by how exciting they feel in the first prompt.
 They should be judged by what kind of software they help you produce after the tenth iteration.

 That is the difference between a demo and an engineering system.